JOSSYREAL/Python_works/README.md

 # Python_works
-projects, games and application done with python
+This repository contains projects, games and application done and builded using python

+# Subdirectory Longest_word_calculator
+An app to find the longest word in a sentence

+# Subdirectory Word_dictionary
+An app to output the meaning of words like a dictionary